bash-bastion/basalt/README.md

 ---

 `basalt` is a fork of [basher](https://github.com/basherpm/basher) that adds a _ton_ of new functionality.
 It makes it significantly easier to install Bash, Zsh, etc. projects to your computer.
-Often, these projects / scripts are _not_ available through official `apt`, `DNF`, `pacman` repositories, or even from unofficial sources like third-party apt repositories or the [AUR](https://aur.archlinux.org)
+Often, these projects/scripts are _not_ available through official `apt`, `DNF`, `pacman` repositories, or even from unofficial sources like third-party apt repositories or the [AUR](https://aur.archlinux.org)

 Let's say you want to install [rupa/z](https://github.com/rupa/z), [tj/git-extras](https://github.com/tj/git-extras), [aristocratos/bashtop](https://github.com/aristocratos/bashtop), and [JosefZIla/bash2048](https://github.com/JosefZIla/bash2048).
 Simply run the following